Matt Vierling Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 12th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Yankees' 3.96 team ERA ranks sixth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.